Mountain-Hydrology-Research-Group/snow-hydrology/overview/a-syllabus.md

 ### Office Hours

-3-4pm Tuesday/Thursday or by appointment
+3-4pm Tuesday/Wednesday or by appointment.
+See Canvas for the location of office hours.

 ```note
 The UW eScience institute offers [data science office hours](https://escience.washington.edu/office-hours/) which could be useful for your projects or your own research work.